7 of the most relaxing places to stay

 Walking trail, Isla Múcura

 When it comes to island getaways, I think that Colombia has one of the best.
 A two hour speedboat ride from Cartagena takes you to Isla Múcura, surrounded by the coral reefs of the San Bernardo Archipelago and dense with palm forest.
 It takes about an hour to travel around the entire islet by kayak.
 It’s home to only one hotel, Punta Faro, as well as a small local community.

 You’re welcomed with a freshly husked coconut to drink as you’re led to your room.
-A laid-back, relaxed Caribbean ambiance seems to permeate the whole island.
+They’re hardly ever locked — a good example of the laid-back, relaxed Caribbean ambiance that seems to permeate the whole island.
 Meals are buffet-style and the emphasis is on fresh local seafood, so expect lobster and prawns.

 There’s a plethora of activities for those who want them.
 Shaded bicycle trails snake around the island; the hotel also offers nature walks during which you’ll be introduced to the island’s vegetation and wildlife (look out for iguanas, sloths and, at certain times of year, hatching turtles).
 Explore a nearby mangrove by boat, or take part in diving, snorkeling, tennis and golf.
 One of the standout experiences involves a night-time boat trip out to sea, where you’ll swim in pitch-black water that suddenly blazes into life with bioluminescence.

 This isn’t a large resort, and you won’t find any structured entertainment schedule, dedicated children’s activities, or blaring music come evening.
 I was mostly content to wade out to the cabañas that are set just offshore from Punta Faro’s horseshoe of private beach, and lounge in a hammock suspended in the water — it was deliciously cooling.